YasminFathy/Adaptive-Filtering-Based-ChangeDetection/README.md

 We propose:

--An Online, adaptive Filtering-based Change Detection (OFCD) algorithm in "COFCD/multiChannels_detection_fixed_coop.m"
+-An Online, adaptive Filtering-based Change Detection (OFCD) algorithm in "OFCD" ("singleChannel_detection_fixed.m" and "singleChannel_detection_increasing.m")

--An extension of our method (OFCD) based on a Cooperative scheme between multiple sensors (COFCD) in "COFCD/multiChannels_detection_increasing_coop.m"
+-An extension of our method (OFCD) based on a Cooperative scheme between multiple sensors (COFCD) in "COFCD" (multiChannels_detection_increasing_coop.m" and "multiChannels_detection_fixed_coop.m")

 We compare our algorithm to the following: